How Can I Lower My Risk for Osteoporosis?

 About the Scripps Fragility Fracture Program

-In Scripps’ Fragility Fracture Program, Dr. Nur and her team of specialists provide comprehensive bone care, including diagnosis, treatment, education and prevention.
+Dr. Nur and her team at Scripps provide comprehensive bone care, including diagnosis, treatment, education and prevention.
 They also assess patients’ risks and work to determine the root causes of their health issues.

 “Patients of all ages are welcomed,” says Dr. Nur.
 “We can see everybody who has had what you might consider a fragility fracture, so we're adding secondary prevention of a future fracture.”

-Primary care providers refer patients to this program who’ve had a fracture that’s a little suspicious or who have a condition that makes a fall more likely — “A lot of primary care is getting people to care about their bones before they have a fracture,” Dr. Nur says.
+Primary care providers refer patients to this program if they have had a suspicious fracture or are at risk of falling.
+“A lot of primary care is getting people to care about their bones before they have a fracture,” Dr. Nur says.

-The program commonly cares for people with stress injuries, fractures not associated with a comparable level of trauma (a fall from ground level, for example) and patients who have poor balance.
-In line with the multidisciplinary care Scripps is known for, they then work with specialists in other areas, such as endocrinologists, nutritionists and physical therapists, to determine the cause of the patient’s bone loss and prescribe appropriate treatment, such as medications or bisphosphonate infusions that slow bone loss.
+The program works with specialists in other areas, such as endocrinologists, nutritionists and physical therapists, to determine the cause of bone loss and recommend treatments, such as medications or bisphosphonate infusions.
+These treatments help slow down bone loss.